Simply Business is pleased to provide tailored insurance options from:

 If you’re not protected with general liability insurance for contractors, you may be forced to pay for those accidents and damages from your own pocket.
 And those costs can be substantial: in fact, it’s estimated that the average claim for property damage for small businesses is $30,000.

-As a general contractor, your line of work puts you at greater risk for property damage and accidents.
-That’s why we highly recommend adding this policy to your overall contractor insurance coverage!
+As a general contractor, your line of work puts you at greater risk for damage and accidents.
+That’s why we highly recommend adding this policy to your overall business liability insurance!

-Another benefit to getting this policy: It may be required for you to get your contractor’s license.
-A majority of states require general contractors to carry proof of a general liability insurance policy before issuing a license.
+Another benefit to getting general liability insurance: It may be required for you to get your contractor’s license.
+A majority of states require general contractors to carry proof of a general liability policy before issuing a license.
 If you’re not sure what your state requires, check out our handy state-by-state guide on how to get a contractor’s license.

 As a recap, here’s what your general liability insurance can cover: